Udaan (2010 film): Plot

 Seventeen-year-old Rohan is expelled from the Bishop Cotton boarding school in Shimla with three of his friends (Vikram, Benoy, and Maninder) after they are caught watching a pornographic film outside campus in the middle of the night.
 Rohan returns home to Jamshedpur, where his stern, abusive, alcoholic father, Bhairav Singh, and his six-year-old half-brother Arjun (whom Rohan hadn't known before) live.
-Bhairav forces him to run every morning (racing him the last leg) and work at his metalworking factory and attend engineering classes at the local university.
+Bhairav forces him to run every morning (racing him the last leg), work at his metalworking factory and attend engineering classes at the local university.
 Bhairav expresses his disappointment in him by humiliating and abusing him, both verbally and physically.
 Rohan aspires to be a writer, and his uncle, Jimmy, supports his ambition.

 Rohan deliberately fails his examinations so that Bhairav will give up on him, freeing him to pursue his dream of becoming a writer.
 Bhairav, summoned to school to pick Arjun up, loses an important contract.
 Rohan comes home to find Arjun being rushed to the hospital for an unknown reason; according to Bhairav, Arjun fell down the stairs.
 Fearful of making things worse, Rohan lies to Bhairav that he passed his exams.
 Bhairav goes to Kolkata on an urgent business trip, leaving Rohan to look after Arjun in the hospital.
 Rohan impresses the hospital employees, including doctors and nurses, with his stories and poems and discovers that Arjun was actually beaten by the angered Bhairav after he lost the contract.